Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Experimental Results and Discussions

 After determining the value of $\alpha$, the number of received symbols $R$ and overlapped symbols $O$ should be determined for each sliding block.
 For serial MLSE, the PM of the previous block is transferred to the next block.
 The optimal performance is achieved through the transfer of PM, so that each block only includes received symbols of length $R$ and post-overlap of length $O$.
 For the parallel MLSE used in our paper, the PM is not transferred to the following blocks.
 Each block includes pre-overlap of length $O$, received symbols of length $R$, and post-overlap of length $O$.
 Because the parallel MLSE uses the accumulated BM of pre-overlap to serve as the PM in serial MLSE, the principle to determine the value of $R$ and $O$ is that the parallel MLSE has almost the same BER performance as the conventional serial MLSE.
 The 1S-MLSE is still applied to determine the value of $R$ and $O$.

-Figure \ref{overlap_2km} illustrates different values of overlapped symbols $O$ for parallel MLSE.
 In our experiment, the number of received symbols $R$ is set to 16, since smaller values impair the performance of parallel MLSE.
 When the number of overlapped symbols is equal to or larger than 8, parallel MLSE can achieve almost the same BER performance as serial MLSE.
 When the number of overlapped symbols is less than 8, parallel MLSE has worse BER performance than serial MLSE.
 Therefore, in the parallel MLSE architecture of our paper, the number of symbols $N$ in a sliding block is set to 32, which includes 8 symbols of pre-overlap, 16 symbols of useful data, and 8 symbols of post-overlap.
 All the algorithms described in our paper are applied with this parallel architecture.